 Dubai is an expensive city.
 If you’re hanging out in the malls and restaurants that cater to expats, you’re going to spend a lot of money.
 That said, there are a few things you can do to cut costs so you don’t blow your budget.
 Here are some quick tips to help you save money in Dubai:

-- Use Groupon – Groupon is huge in Dubai and you can find tons of discounts, 2-for-1 specials, and deals on the website.
+Use Groupon – Groupon is huge in Dubai and you can find tons of discounts, 2-for-1 specials, and deals on the website.
 If there is something you want to do, check there first as there is a high chance you’ll find a discount.

-- Find happy hours – Dubai is full of happy hours.
+Find happy hours – Dubai is full of happy hours.
 Plan your drinking accordingly to avoid the city’s high-priced booze.

-- Skip the booze – Outside the happy hours and all-you-can-eat brunches, drinking is expensive so I would go easy on the drinking during your visit — or skip it altogether if you’re on a budget.
+Skip the booze – Outside the happy hours and all-you-can-eat brunches, drinking is expensive so I would go easy on the drinking during your visit — or skip it altogether if you’re on a budget.

-- Pick accommodation near the metro – Make sure your accommodation is near a metro stop.
+Pick accommodation near the metro – Make sure your accommodation is near a metro stop.
 You don’t want to be walking around unnecessarily when it’s scorching hot and public transportation is much cheaper than taxis.

-How to Get Around Dubai
+How to Get Around in Dubai

 Public transportation – Dubai’s metro consists of nearly 50 stations.
 You can get to wherever you need to go, or close to it, with public transportation.
 Hours of operation depend on the day but both lines start operating from around 5:30am until about 1am.
 On Fridays, however, the trains don’t start running until 10am.

-You’ll need a Nol Card to get around and you can buy the card at any of the ticket offices at the metro stations for 70 AED.
+You’ll need a Nol Card to get around and you can buy the card at any of the ticket offices at the metro stations for 25 AED.

 Fares depend on which of the zones you are traveling to.
-A standard ticket for one zone is 4 AED, for two zones it’s 6 AED and if you are traveling through 3 or more zones it’s 8.50 AED.
+A standard ticket for one zone is 4 AED, for two zones it’s 6 AED, and if you are traveling through 3 or more zones it’s 8.50 AED.

 If you can’t get to where you’re going by subway, the bus will get you there.
-Like the Metro, the bus has different zones, and the Nol card is used as payment.
+Like the metro, the bus has different zones, and the Nol card is used as payment.

 Taxi – Taxis start at 12 AED and go up by around 2.50 AED per kilometer.
 Skip them if you can.
-They add up REALLY quickly!
+They add up quickly!

 Ridesharing – Uber and Careem are the two main ridesharing apps in Dubai.
 They aren’t usually cheaper than a standard taxi but they tend to be a lot more convenient.